tarwn/lessthandot-hugo/blogs/content/posts/2012-11-16-cardinality-estimate-and-computed-columns.md

-We’ve actually introduced more problems with the computed problem as seen above.
+We've actually introduced more problems with the computed problem as seen above.
 Now the compute scalar operations are required, and notice the estimated versus actual rows are now showing 500.
 500 is the total number of rows in the corporation table.
 The reason for this is the failure to use persisted on the computed column.
 Recall, without a persisted computed column, the expression is evaluated every time the systems  needs to read the data.
 So, in order to fulfill the query, the entire nonclustered index is scanned and the computed column is evaluated.
-Although we’ve corrected the fact that the estimated and actual rows (cardinality) are now the same, we’ve introduced something that can be, in some cases, even more of a performance problem.
+Although we've corrected the fact that the estimated and actual rows (cardinality) are now the same, we've introduced something that can be, in some cases, even more of a performance problem.

 **Add Persisted**